 Have your timing belt inspected often but change the belt at the manufacturer’s recommended mileage interval.
 Most cars require a timing belt change every 60k to 90k miles, depending on your make and model.
 With the timing belt replacement, your mechanic may need to change the water pump and other components based on your vehicle’s make and model.

 Timing belts and chains may stretch with age and can put the engine out of its correct timing.
-This can cause drivability symptoms like running rough, a rough idle, misfires, odd noises, or it won’t run at all.
+Bad timing belts can make your engine run rough, idle poorly, misfire, make odd noises, or even keep your engine from running.

-If you have a “non-interference engine” and the timing belt snaps, you may be lucky with minimal amounts of damage, but will still end up stranded.
-Either way, maintenance is more cost effective rather than major repairs due to lack of maintenance.
+If you have a “non-interference engine” and the timing belt snaps, you may be lucky with minimal damage, but will still end up stranded.
+Either way, maintenance is more cost-effective rather than significant repairs due to lack of maintenance.

 Driven Automotive uses OEM parts for timing belt and water pump installations.
-Before beginning the job, the technician inspects all components that must be removed prior to installation of the new timing belt and water pump kit to determine if anything else needs to be replaced while we are in that area.
+Before beginning the job, we inspect all surrounding components to ensure we replace all faulty parts.
 We always have your best interest in mind.